Amherst Supplemental Essays

 Wondering how to get into Amherst?
 The key is the Amherst essays.
 Your Amherst supplemental essays are a critical part of making your application stand out from other competitive applicants.

 Amherst is a highly competitive liberal arts college located in western Massachusetts.
 The college is located in Amherst, a small city about a two-hour drive from Boston.
 Though Amherst is not part of the Ivy League, that doesn’t mean it isn’t as prestigious or competitive.
-The school is consistently ranked among the best liberal arts colleges in the U.S. (currently #2 on the list).
+The school is consistently ranked among the best liberal arts colleges in the US (currently ranked #2 by U.S. News).
 As such, the admissions team is always looking for strong writing and critical thinking in Amherst essays.

 In this guide, we’ll break down how to be successful when writing your Amherst essay.
 Primarily, we’ll be reviewing all of your Amherst essay options and how to pick which essay prompts to respond to.
 Our guide is also full of writing tips to help make your application stand out.
 Keep reading for everything you need to know to ace your Amherst application.

-• a graded analytical paper from junior or senior year OR
+a graded analytical paper from junior/senior year; OR

-• a previously submitted Access to Amherst essay (for students who attended A2A only)
+a previously submitted Access to Amherst essay (for students who attended A2A only) - 1 (~175 word) short answer essay

-• Amherst College Application: Students must submit their application to Amherst through the Common Application, the Coalition Application, or the Questbridge application.
+- Amherst Application: Students must submit their application to Amherst through the Common Application, the Coalition Application, or the QuestBridge application.
 Make sure to have all your Amherst supplemental essays and other required application materials ready when applying.

-• Amherst College Supplemental Essays Tip: Choose the Amherst essay option that best suits your overall application narrative and be sure to answer the prompt thoroughly.
+- Amherst Essay Tip: Choose the Amherst essay option that best suits your overall application narrative and be sure to answer the prompt thoroughly.

 Please note that essay requirements are subject to change each admissions cycle, and portions of this article may have been written before the final publication of the most recent guidelines.
 For the most up-to-date information on essay requirements, check the university’s admissions website.